ScienceVikings/sciencevikings.github.io/_posts/2021-01-30-HTB-Worker-Writeup.markdown

 * **Port 80 - HTTP**: A basic IIS websever that doesn't immediately appear to be hosting content.
 We'll need to look around more for the proper hostnames to use.
 * **Port 3690 - svnserve**: SVN, or [Subversion](https://subversion.apache.org/faq.html#why), is an open-source, centralized version control system.
 We can start looking here for any open files/directories to dig through.
 * **Port 5985 - HTTP**: Although nmap shows this port is hosting some type of HTTP server, port 5985 is also used for [WinRM](https://docs.microsoft.com/en-us/windows/win32/winrm/portal).
-If we're able to find credentials, it's posible this will be our way into the machine.
+If we're able to find credentials, it's possible this will be our way into the machine.

 ### Subversion
 Using the SVN CLI tool, let's connect to the server and list out the directories and files available.